-Prerequisite: Grade 9 placement test scores and teacher recommendation
+Prerequisite: Grade 9 placement test scores and teacher recommendation biotechnology, and basic human anatomy & physiology.

-This course is a survey of the fundamental concepts of the biological sciences.
-Topics covered will include simple organisms, cell structure and function, classification, evolution, chemistry of life, ecology, biodiversity, genetics, heredity, biotechnology, and basic human anatomy & physiology.
 It stresses conceptual development, develops science inquiry skills, requires experimental design, critical thinking and data analysis and encourages creative writing and design.
 Emphasis is placed on direct student involvement through activities.
 This is a college prep, laboratory science course.
 Students will be eligible to take the Biology MCAS exam at the end of this course.